frto027/HeartBeatLanClientBSQuest/README.md

 view your heartbeat inside the quest game

-1. install this mod via [mbf](https://mbf.bsquest.xyz/), and patch the game with the following permission.
+1. install this mod via [mbf](https://mbf.bsquest.xyz/), and patch the game with the `bluetooth` permission.
+2. pair your heart rate BLE device with your quest.
+3. Open the game, scan and select your device at the device list menu.

+More accurately, it requires the game has the following permission

         android.permission.BLUETOOTH
         android.permission.BLUETOOTH_CONNECT

-2. pair your heart rate BLE device with your quest.
-3. Open the game, scan and select your device at the device list menu.

 # Alternative way